chicio/chicio.github.io/src/posts/2023-06-30-swiftui-text-concatenation.md

 * the name, a dark grey text with font size 14 and font weight bold
 * the rating stars, a yellow sequence of stars icons with font size 14

 For the name, it was easy, we just create a Text instance that contains the hotel name and a space (to separate it from the stars).
-We put it in a function named `formattedName`
+We put it in a function named `formattedName`.

 ``` swift
   //... other code